-The new Overboard system is perfect for low profile retrofit Underfloor heating applications.
+The new Overboard system is perfect for low profile Underfloor heating applications.
 Ideal for projects such as extensions, kitchen refurbishments or upgrading domestic heating systems.
 The system is quick and easy to install, offering an energy efficient solution and a comfortable internal environment for building occupiers, that will add value to a property.

 Overboard is suitable for a wide range of floor constructions, on both ground and upper floors.
 Using Maincor controls, manifolds, 12mm Multi-layer Composite Pipe and Maincor Overboard panels, it is possible to extend an existing heating system with minimal disruption to the floor and low height increase – making it ideal for retrofit projects.

 Features & Benefits

 - Low profile heating system – Only 18mm high, minimal increase to floor height.

 - Dry assembly – Dry alternative to wet screed systems which reduces the time on site, benefitting the build programme.

 - Thermal comfort – The dense boards conduct heat evenly, creating a uniform heat distribution.